John’s Career At Sea Journey

 In the Royal Navy, I of course missed home, as I was away for nine months at a time.
 Even though you’re surrounded by all this fun, homesickness is still a factor.
 Essentially, I’ve always wanted to be a homebody but it’s kind of ironic with the lifestyle I chose.”

 Feeling inspired by John’s story and want to explore a career at sea?
-Click here to discover our sponsored cadetships at Chiltern Maritime.
+Click here to explore our current vacancies at Viking Crew.